plumed/installation-instructions/Modals/prefix.md

 <p>Upon install, the executable would then be copied to <code>$(HOME)/opt/bin</code>, the libraries to <code>$(HOME)/opt/lib</code>, the include files to <code>$(HOME)/opt/include</code>, and the
 documentation to <code>$(HOME)/opt/shared/doc/plumed</code>.
 In addition, a directory called <code>$(HOME)/opt/lib/plumed</code> will be created containing files such as the patch files and the object files (for static patches).
 Advanced users can further customise the install directories using using standard autoconf directories (e.g. <code>./configure --bindir=/usr/bin64</code>).
-Further information on these options can be obtained by running the command:
+Further information on these options can be obtained by running the command:</p>
 <pre class="fragment">
 &gt; ./configure --help
 </pre>